sslee-bot/vio_data_simulation/README.md

+Forked repository for purposes:
+- Simplified test (no real sensor data & feature depth estimation)
+- Analysis of Computation time along with parameters
+- Effectiveness of cam-IMU time offset estimation

+Strategies which are considered (not fully implemented yet):
+- `TODO: write`

+> The content below is from the original author.

+---

 # imusim
 IMU and camera data simulation, used for testing VIO algorithms.
 Feedback on any code issues is welcome: heyijia_2013@163.com.